00:00-00:05

 For ACR20, 58%* of patients responded to Taltz and 57%* to Humira, compared to 30% for the placebo.
 For ACR50, the response rates were 40%* for Taltz and 39%* for Humira, compared to 15% for the placebo.
 For ACR70, 23%* of patients responded to Taltz and 26%* to Humira, compared to just 6% for the placebo.

-For ACR20, approximately 53% of patients treated with Taltz achieved this response, which is significantly higher than the approximate 20% in the placebo group.
-At the ACR50 level, about 35% of Taltz-treated patients achieved a response, compared to about 5% for the placebo group.
-For ACR70, approximately 22% of patients treated with Taltz achieved a response, while no patients in the placebo group did.
+For ACR20, approximately 53%† of patients treated with Taltz achieved this response, which is significantly higher than the approximate 20% in the placebo group.
+At the ACR50 level, about 35%† of Taltz-treated patients achieved a response, compared to about 5% for the placebo group.
+For ACR70, approximately 22%† of patients treated with Taltz achieved a response, while no patients in the placebo group did.

-Narrator: And, Taltz also has structural joint damage inhibition data from the SPIRIT-P1 clinical trial, and you can see that Taltz significantly inhibited the progression of structural joint damage by week 16 versus placebo.
+Dr. Mark Jackson: And, Taltz also has structural joint damage inhibition data from the SPIRIT-P1 clinical trial, and you can see that Taltz significantly inhibited the progression of structural joint damage by week 16 versus placebo.

 Caption: Taltz inhibited Progression of Structural Joint Damage in Patients with PsA as Early as Week 161,14,16,18

 Caption: SPIRIT-P1 was not designed to test the noninferiority or superiority of Taltz vs Humira.
+Thus, these data should not be used to compare efficacy between these products.

 Caption: Taltz 80 mg Q4W (n=107)